-One of our goals at Qubole is to make analysis of large data sets simple and optimal – especially in cloud environments.
-In our experience working with data analysts and engineers we observed a common pattern.
+One of our goals at Qubole is to make an analysis of large data sets simple and optimal – especially in cloud environments.
+In our experience working with data analysts and engineers, we observed a common pattern.
 During the query authoring phase analysts end up writing a number of ad-hoc queries as part of an iterative process.
 In many cases – the iteration stops when the desired analysis has been completed.
 In others – the next step is to create a periodic job that pre-materializes these results for faster access (typically via data visualization tools).
 The ability to iterate rapidly while authoring queries is critical for effective data analysis.

 Unfortunately – complex queries on large data sets can often take a long time to run.
-We have also seen that in the initial phases of an analysis or project, analysts are often looking for quick and dirty results to make sure the queries are formulated correctly.
-In many cases, approximate results suffice – an analyst maybe quickly trying to verify a trend or a distribution rather than produce a formal report for example.
+We have also seen that in the initial phases of analysis or project, analysts are often looking for quick and dirty results to make sure the queries are formulated correctly.
+In many cases, approximate results suffice – an analyst may be quickly trying to verify a trend or a distribution rather than produce a formal report for example.
 Unfortunately, it is hard to express this intent in languages such as HQL (Hive’s extension of SQL).
-Hive is not designed to inform an analyst up front about the potential cost of a query.
+Hive is not designed to inform an analyst upfront about the potential cost of a query.
 The massive parallelism in Big Data systems often hides the true cost of a query from the author – but can simultaneously degrade the experience of other users using the same shared hardware resources.
 In the Cloud – this cost directly translates to dollars spent.
 Qubole’s Data Platform seamlessly scales clusters up and down – but expensive queries will cost more – and often transparently so.
 As part of the Qubole Data Platform – we have tried to address these issues holistically in the context of HQL.
-Our browser based query authoring interface – QPAL – offers analysts simple checkboxes and form elements by which they can express their desire to perform approximate or test queries (instead of complex SQL extensions).
+Our browser-based query authoring interface – QPAL – offers analysts simple checkboxes and form elements by which they can express their desire to perform approximate or test queries (instead of complex SQL extensions).
 A few key features in this area are discussed below in the rest of this blog post.

 When working with unstructured and semi-structured data users often have to write complex expressions to extract data – Examples include string manipulation functions (regular expressions, substr, instr, etc.) and json expressions.
 Getting these right can be tricky and a wrong expression may end up returning unexpected results.
-As part of our system we maintain a sample of the data in a fast store and allow users to evaluate many common Hive expressions on this sample.
-The feedback in this case is instantaneous allowing users to refine their expressions very quickly.
+As part of our system, we maintain a sample of the data in a fast store and allow users to evaluate many common Hive expressions on this sample.
+The feedback in this case is instantaneously allowing users to refine their expressions very quickly.
 This allows users to converge on the right expressions much more quickly.

 Test Mode Query Run

 Test mode allows an analyst to run a query on a sample set of data.
 This use case is meant for the scenario where the analyst may be iterating while trying to author the desired query.
 The user can specify the size of data to run the query on.
-In the current default setting of a sample size of 100MB – these queries complete in a few seconds.
+In the current default setting of a sample size of 100MB – these queries are complete in a few seconds.
 While this mode is similar in intention and design of the TABLESAMPLE clause in Hive – there are a few important differences:

-- There is currently no way in hive to specify sampling for all the tables in a query.
+- There is currently no way in the hive to specify sampling for all the tables in a query.
 Table Sample clause has to be specified separately for each table used in the query.

 - The TableSample clause is fairly complex – especially when it needs to be applied over multiple tables.
 For analysts unfamiliar with the syntax – thinking about it and getting it right is a distraction from the original goal to come up with the best query.
 By contrast in QPal – the analyst can just click on a checkbox to run a query in test mode.